yanishoss/teddyt/README.md

-# teddyt
+# :bear: Teddyt
-A super fast text-editor
+> A super fast text-editor :dash:

+## :wrench: It is in development...